ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 have noise added.
 For those selected, randomly select a new option.
 This is chosen from the list of options in `this csv <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/incorrect_select_options.csv>`_.
 Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.

+Please ensure that the new selection is in fact an incorrect selection and that the original response was not randomly selected.

 Limitations:

 - For single person homes, incorrectly selecting relationship to head of household does not make as much sense.
 However, we continue with it here anyways.